ianleon/Blog/episodes/ep4.md

 # Compose Filter Pipelines with Swift - Episode 4

 <!-- statement of empowerment -->
-Read this article to learn how you can use Swift's extensible and Protocol Oriented Programming features to implement a CoreImage `CIFilter` pipeline.
+Read this article to learn how you can use Swift's extensible and Protocol Oriented Programming features to implement a `Core Image` `CIFilter` pipeline.

 <!-- status update -->
 We will be improving upon our SwiftUI camera app by implementing a `CIFilter` pipeline for our viewfinder.